SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/crowdstrike_falcon.md

 ## Overview

 CrowdStrike Falcon is an Endpoint Detection and Response solution.
-This setup guide shows how to forward and collect the detections and activity logs of your CrowdStrike EDR to SEKOIA.IO.
+This setup guide explains how to forward and collect the detections and activity logs of your CrowdStrike EDR to SEKOIA.IO.

 {!_shared_content/operations_center/integrations/generated/crowdstrike-falcon_do_not_edit_manually.md!}